 “This year’s walk went even better than we expected,” said Anthony DiPietro, HAWC’s executive director.
 “Our staff, board of directors, and clients are so grateful to the nearly 1,000 people who joined us for the event.
 The contributions raised from this event are truly crucial to our ability to help the thousands of clients we serve annually.”

-The walk featured speaker Lovern Gordon, president of Love Life Now Foundation, Inc., who coped with domestic abuse as a child-witness and, later, a victim herself for many years.
-Her nonprofit organization seeks to raise awareness about domestic violence—a quest that correlates very closely to HAWC’s mission.
+The walk featured speaker Lovern Gordon, president of Love Life Now Foundation, Inc., who coped with domestic abuse as a child-witness and, later, a survivor herself for many years.
+Her nonprofit organization seeks to raise awareness about domestic abuse—a quest that correlates very closely to HAWC’s mission.

-“After years of involvement in the domestic violence awareness realm,” she added, “I am so inspired to see agencies like HAWC make a real difference in the lives of others.”
+“After years of involvement in the domestic abuse awareness realm,” she added, “I am so inspired to see agencies like HAWC make a real difference in the lives of others.”

 HAWC is grateful to Eastern Bank, the event’s presenting sponsor, for its significant support of the agency’s work.